 - A virtual learning environment (VLE), which contains interactive resources, discussion forums, news alerts and a study skills area which explains how to study successfully.

 - A subject guide for each course studied - these introduce and develop the topics and are accessed online through the VLE.

-- A Student handbook containing practical information and advice (for example, how to enter for exams).
+- A Programme handbook containing practical information and advice (for example, how to enter for exams).